 Loui Eriksson is 34 goals away from moving into 10th all-time in goals.

 Loui Eriksson is 34 even strength goals from moving into 10th all-time in even strength goals.

 Brenden Morrow is 36 games away from moving into 5th all-time in games played.

-Stephane Robidas is two assists away from 150 assists as a Dallas Star.
+Stephane Robidas is one assist away from 150 assists as a Dallas Star.

-Steve Ott is four games away from 550 career games played.
+Steve Ott is two games away from 550 career games played.

 Jamie Benn is four points away from 150 career points.

 Jamie Benn is six penalty minutes away from 150 career penalty minutes.

 Mark Fistric is seven games away from 250 career games played.